dolph/recipes/holidays/first-covid-thanksigiving-combined.md

 ### Dry brine turkey

-Separate turkey into leg quarters, wings, breasts (do not separate), and backbone.
+Separate turkey into leg quarters, breasts (do not separate), wings, and backbone.
+Reserve wings, backbone, neck, etc, for gravy.

-- Turkey, parted

-Place turkey on a wire rack set in a baking sheet triple lined with aluminum foil, apply dry brine mixture, and refrigerate for 24-48 hours.
+Place leg quarters and breasts on a wire rack set in a baking sheet triple lined with aluminum foil, apply dry brine mixture, and refrigerate for 24-48 hours.

 - **Dry brine** mixture